cypress-io/cypress-documentation/source/api/commands/task.md

 ## Command

-`cy.task()` provides an escape hatch for running arbitrary node code, so you can take actions necessary for your test outside the scope of Cypress.
+`cy.task()` provides an escape hatch for running arbitrary Node code, so you can take actions necessary for your tests outside the scope of Cypress.
 This is great for:

-- Seeding your test database
+- Seeding your test database.
-- Storing state in node that you want persisted between tests
+- Storing state in Node that you want persisted between tests.
-- Performing parallel tasks (like making multiple http requests outside of Cypress)
+- Performing parallel tasks (like making multiple http requests outside of Cypress).
-- Running an external process
+- Running an external process.

 In the `task` plugin event, the command will fail if `undefined` is returned.
 This helps catch typos or cases where the task event is not handled.
 If you don't need to return a value, explicitly return `null` to signal that the given event has been handled.